 Our previous verdicts and settlements show how we have helped our past clients get awarded compensation for their injuries.
 For example, one of our clients received $10.3 million after being hit by a truck as a pedestrian and suffering a head injury.
 A neurologist later diagnosed her with epilepsy.

 Other personal injury cases we handle include slip and fall cases, construction accidents, brain and spinal injuries, bicycle accidents, truck accidents, pedestrian accidents, motorcycle accidents, and wrongful death cases.

 Contact Us to Claim Compensation for Traumatic Epilepsy

 Our knowledgeable lawyers serve the NYC Metro, Manhattan, Staten Island, Brooklyn, and Queens areas.
-If you or someone you love has suffered a brain injury that has led to traumatic epilepsy due to the negligent actions of others, let our personal injury lawyers help.
-Call 800-50-9695 or contact us online.
+If you or someone you love suffers from traumatic epilepsy due to a brain injury caused by the negligent actions of others, let our personal injury lawyers help.